Edward Langille: Document donations

 In 2010, Langille acquired documents from an antique dealer that had once belonged to Nova Scotia's distinguished Desbarres family and donated them to the province's Public Archives.
 The documents included a royal land grant or deed to the DesBarres family and a rare early-19th-century plan of the Town of Guysborough.
 "I acquired them slowly through negotiations over a long, long period," Langille told a reporter, "Finally he agreed to sell them to me at a price I could afford.
 My objective was to donate them to the public archives.
 I always felt they belonged in the public archives."
 Langille added that although people value old objects such as furniture or crockery, they tend not to value old paper artifacts, which are potentially much more interesting.
 "I know, for example, I have bought, over time, boxes of letters at auctions or sales and you’ll get letters from guys who were overseas for the war writing home.
 These were all preserved by families and they’ve come down to us and give us an absolute, unique glimpse into someone’s mind into a time in history that is vanishing.
 There are very few people who are alive today who can talk about it but the letters still keep these things, in a way, fresh."

-In 2012, Langille donated a large collection of documents to the Imperial War Museum in London, that once again, he bought from an antique dealer in Nova Scotia.
-The documents, which include photographs, letters, school work, school reports, diary entries and travel papers, concern the evacuation of two British boys to Massachusetts in 1940 during World War II.
-The documents suggest that Michael and Robert Wentworth-Shields may have been five and seven at the time of their evacuation.
-They remained in the U.S. until 1945 in the care of the Shipley family.
-In 1938, their father, W.F.
-Wentworth-Shields (also sometimes spelled Sheilds) had published The Empire On Guard, a book about British defence policies.
-Despite two years of searching, however, Langille could not find members of the family which may have emigrated to Australia after the war.